forem/forem/docs/deployment.md

 ### Stage 1: Running Tests

-In stage 1 we use [KnapsackPro](https://knapsackpro.com/) to divide our Rspec tests evenly between 3 different jobs(virtual machines).
+In stage 1, we use [KnapsackPro](https://knapsackpro.com/) to divide our Rspec tests evenly between 3 different jobs (virtual machines).
 This ensures that each job takes relatively the same amount of time to run.
 After running our Rspec tests, we then run a series of other checks.
 These additional checks are split up between the different jobs.
 Here is a list of those additional checks that are run.

-- Javascript and Preact tests and coverage checks are run in job 0
+- Job 0 is where we run Javascript tests, Preact tests, and coverage checks.
-- `bundle-audit` checks for any known vulnerabilities in job 1
-- Travis builds Storybook to ensure its integrity in job 1
+- Job 1 is where Travis builds Storybook to ensure its integrity, and where we check for any known vulnerabilities using `bundle-audit`.
-- Travis fires up a Rails console to ensure the application loads properly in job 2
-- Any specs that have issues with KnapsackPro are run in job 2
+- Job 2 is where Travis fires up a Rails console to ensure the application loads properly, and where specs with KnapsackPro are run.

-If all of the jobs pass then we move on to Stage 2.
+If all of the jobs pass then we move on to Stage 2 of the Travis CI process.

 ### Stage 2: Deploying